aaaaaaason/notes/README.md

 # study-notes
-Here just some notes after my code study :)
+Here are just some notes after my code study :)